[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Execution Environment

-• Micro VM provides isolated execution environment for each session
+• Micro VM with isolated execution environment per session

-• Each session has dedicated file system and shell access
+• Dedicated file system and shell access for each session

-• Session state is stored in a persistent file system, allowing resumption after interruption
+• Session state stored in persistent file system, allowing continuation after interruption

-• Shell commands can be executed directly without going through model inference, reducing unnecessary token consumption
+• Shell commands executed directly without model inference, reducing unnecessary token consumption

-• All actions are automatically traced through AgentCore Observability
+• All actions automatically traced with AgentCore Observability

-This is the same as the existing AgentCore Runtime.
-It seems AgentCore Runtime is being used behind the scenes.
+This is the same as the current AgentCore Runtime.
+They're likely using AgentCore Runtime behind the scenes.

 Rather than explaining further, let's try it out!